ImageMagick/Usage-Markdown/formats/index.md

 [![\[IM Text\]](pgm_random_values.pgm.gif)](pgm_random_values.pgm)

 Note that when the output is plain text, and lines are not written so as to line up with the images row length.
-But you can re-format the output using the various UNIX text utilities.
+But you can re-format the output using the various Unix text utilities.
 For example you can use the "`tr`" text utility to replace and compress multiple commas and spaces to single newline, will place all values one value per line, making it easier for a script to process.

 Also with IM you can only specify 'depth' of 8 or 16 for the output quality for PGM and PPM.